tpaschalis/tpaschalis.github.io/_posts/2020-09-13-golang-linkname-adventures.markdown

 ## How is it implemented?

-Linknames are parsed and stored in a [`linkname` slice](https://github.com/golang/go/blob/dbc5602d18397d1841cb7b2e8974d472c15dee83/src/cmd/compile/internal/gc/noder.go#L230), which record the symbol's position on the file, as well as the local and remapped symbol names.
+Linknames are parsed and stored in a [`linkname` slice](https://github.com/golang/go/blob/dbc5602d18397d1841cb7b2e8974d472c15dee83/src/cmd/compile/internal/gc/noder.go#L230), which records the symbol's position on the file, as well as the local and remapped symbol names.
 The actual parsing of the directive happens [a few lines below](https://github.com/golang/go/blob/dbc5602d18397d1841cb7b2e8974d472c15dee83/src/cmd/compile/internal/gc/noder.go#L1555).
-This slice is ultimately used to add these symbols as nodes in the AST Node tree.
-They can only be used as long as the `unsafe` package has been imported.
+This slice is ultimately used to add these symbols as nodes in the AST tree.
+Linknames can only be used as long as the `unsafe` package has been imported.

-Linknamed functions are the only ones allowed to [not have a body](https://github.com/golang/go/blob/dbc5602d18397d1841cb7b2e8974d472c15dee83/src/cmd/compile/internal/gc/noder.go#L535), as we saw in our example.
+Linknamed functions are the only ones allowed to [not have a body](https://github.com/golang/go/blob/dbc5602d18397d1841cb7b2e8974d472c15dee83/src/cmd/compile/internal/gc/noder.go#L535), as they still need their signature defined, like in our example.

 ## How is the check for 'unsafe' implemented?
 In [`noder.go`](https://github.com/golang/go/blob/dbc5602d18397d1841cb7b2e8974d472c15dee83/src/cmd/compile/internal/gc/noder.go#L251), there is a comparison with `imported_unsafe`.